elixir-cloud-aai/landing-page/README.md

-This is the repository for the [official website][badge-url-health] of **ELIXIR Cloud & AAI**, a transnational effort towards establishing a federated [cloud computing][res-cloud-computing] enabling the analysis of population-scale genomic and phenotypic data across participating nodes.
+This is the repository for the [official website][badge-url-health] of **ELIXIR Cloud & AAI**, a transnational effort towards establishing a federated [cloud computing][res-cloud-computing] network enabling the analysis of population-scale genomic and phenotypic data across participating nodes.

 ELIXIR Cloud & AAI is led by the [ELIXIR Compute Platform][res-elixir-compute] and is a Driver Project of the [Global Alliance for Genomics and Health][res-ga4gh].

+![banner][img-logo-banner]

 ## About this repository